 Putting this to the test: Another performance!

 And the second way to test it is with an audience of novice front-line helping professionals.
-There will be various other innovations being tested out, but this test of the theatre critic’s viewpoint of PA will be on the 14th May in Edinburgh when I give the Spring Sutherland Trust Lecture on: Alienation in families.
-Tickets available here.
+Various other innovations were tested out, but the test of the theatre critic’s viewpoint of PA was delivered on the 14th May 2018 in Edinburgh when I gave the Spring Sutherland Trust Lecture on: Alienation in families.
+You can read and hear that talk here.
+From the audience reaction, the theatre critic approach passed the test!

 The theatre critic viewpoint may help switch on good thinking and engage audiences.
 But it doesn’t follow that theatre critics have any further use beyond that!
 That would be way too serious for them to help with!